 |Weekend Total||1295 ($12.95 USD)||9500 ($95 USD)|

 It is definitely possible to spend even less than the minimum that is listed above, but you’d have to rely almost entirely on food from grocery stores, and only drinking tea or water.
-I also suggest checking out bento box prices at Amazon to find a set to carry your meals in.

 The transportation costs are set to 0 yen for students that live on campus and can walk to class.
 The majority will have to commute, but can buy a monthly pass with a student discount of about 20%.